 Hillsborough River State Park

-Nature lovers can’t visit Tampa without stopping in at Hillsborough River State Park.
+Nature lovers can’t visit Florida’s third most populous city without stopping in at Hillsborough River State Park.
 The park sits upriver in northeastern Hillsborough County.
-Only 30 minutes from downtown by car, it’s one of the best Tampa day trips.
+Only 30 minutes from downtown by car, it’s one of the most popular Tampa day trips.

-Hillsborough River State Park is one of Florida’s oldest parks.
-It’s got loads to see & do.
+Hillsborough River State Park is one of Florida’s oldest parks, and it’s got loads to see & do.
 For an overnight adventure, book a lot at its camping sites.
 Hit the waterways to canoe or kayak down the slow-moving river.
 If you’re looking for more adventure, seek out the river’s fast rapids.